ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 To configure global options for this module, navigate to the Modules panel and click the `Configure` button facing the RestrictedSites module.

 * Use custom user validation email: If this option is enabled, activation emails sent upon user creation will refer and contain a link to the default site instead of the admin dashboard.
+These links will work even if the default site is not itself restricted.

 ## Known issues